 By Jimmy Warden

 Meditation sometimes get brushed off to the side because people imagine Buddhists in a monastery somewhere singing “ohhhhhm”.
 The real concept of meditation is the ability to be still.
 Be still with your body and mind.
 If that stillness breaks in the mind, and its recognized, and the mind is brought back to stillness, congratulations, you’re on your way to becoming a monk!
-Kidding.
+Just kidding.

 In all seriousness, however, this takes a lot of practice.
 It’s helpful to sit in a quiet place.
 Take six to ten deep breaths in through your nose and out through your mouth.
 Slowly.
 When you feel your heart rate start to slow down, close your eyes.
 Let your breathing return back to normal.
 Let your mind focus its attention on one thing and one thing only.
 Try feeling the weight of your body sitting in your chair or on your floor.
 Once you feel centered, try to listen to the sounds around you.
 No need to figure out what they are, just listen and hear the sounds.
 Next, focus on your breath.
 Feel your stomach and chest expand as you breath in through your nose.
 Feel it drop as you exhale.
-For beginners, continue this for about 5 minutes and then bring yourself back into the space around you by visualizing it.
+For beginners, continue this for about 5 minutes and then bring yourself back into the space around you by slowly visualizing its various parts.
+Then, ground yourself by feeling the weight of gravity pressing you down on the chair or surface beneath you.
+Become acclimated with any sounds or smells, then gently open your eyes.
 For more advanced meditators, try for 10-20 minutes.